rqlite/rqlite-docker/README.md

     docker run -p4001:4001 rqlite/rqlite

 ### Passing extra options to rqlite
 rqlite supports many options, allowing you to control its behavior.
 To set an option simply append it your launch command.
-For example, to explicitl set the path to the SQLite database file:
+For example, to explicitly set the path to the SQLite database file:

     docker run rqlite/rqlite -on-disk-path=/root/mydb.sqlite3